 As a grad student, your daily schedule can sometimes feel overwhelming, as you make an effort to balance coursework with teaching, employment, friends, family and other responsibilities.
 As a result, it can feel like there’s not enough time to take care of yourself.
-To help better meet the needs of graduate students, Counseling and Psychiatric Services (CAPS) has launched a number of programs to help you easily access support services both online and in-person.
+To help better meet the needs of graduate students, Counseling and Psychiatric Services (CAPS) has launched a number of programs to help you easily access support services online.

 CAPS offers virtual one-on-one counseling services for graduate students through telehealth.
 If you’re new to CU Boulder or haven’t been seen in the past year, you can schedule an appointment online through your MyCUHealth portal.
 Students who have a CAPS provider can connect with their provider or call 303-492-2277 to schedule an appointment.